Berkanktk/CyberSecurity/README.md

 # Web Exploitation
 Common web application vulnerabilities and how to exploit them.

-Learning order: Start with content discovery, then SQL injection and XSS, followed by authentication bypass and other injection attacks.

-Use tools like Burp Suite and test only on authorized targets.

 ## Content Discovery
 Content discovery is divided into four parts, being manual, automated, OSINT and subdomain enumeration.